thijsfranck/courageous-comets/docs/contributor-guide/architecture-design.md

 Further, we expected to need efficient full-text search capabilities and metric-based search capabilities.
 There are plugins for Redis that provide these features.
 The Redis Stack distribution includes these plugins by default, making it a good fit for our use case.

-Further, we expected not to require relational queries or complex joins, which are better suited for a relational database like PostgreSQL.
+Additionally, we expected not to require relational queries or complex joins, which are better suited for a relational database like PostgreSQL.

 Redis is also easy to set up and configure, making it a good choice for a small-scale application like Courageous Comets.

 There is a small risk of data loss in case of a crash.
-In case of an unexpected shutdown, the application may lose data that Redis has not yet persisted to disk.
+The application may lose data that Redis has not yet persisted to disk.
 However, we are willing to accept this risk given that missing a few messages will not affect the overall user experience.

 ## Data Model